pss5990/shop-app-infra/README.md

 4. Run terraform apply in the directory.

 #### Connecting To The Cluster After Creation
-1. gcloud container clusters get-credentials shop-app (or the cluster name you choose).
+1. gcloud container clusters get-credentials shop-app --region=europe-west2 (or the cluster name and region you choose).
-2.
+2. kubectl get nodes, to see the total number of nodes in the cluster.